 - How many people with diabetic kidney disease develop total kidney failure?

 About 30 percent of the people with Type I diabetes and about 10 to 40 percent of the people with Type II diabetes will eventually develop end-stage kidney failure, requiring treatment to maintain life.
-Certain population groups, such as African Americans, Hispanic Americans and American Indians, have a higher risk of developing kidney failure from Type II diabetes than Caucasian Americans.

 - If my kidneys do fail, what can I do?

 If your kidneys fail, you can receive dialysis treatments or you may be a candidate for a kidney transplant.
 Two types of dialysis are available - hemodialysis and peritoneal dialysis.
-Your doctor will discuss these treatment options with you.
+Your healthcare team will discuss these treatment options with you.
 The decision about which treatment is best for you will be based on your medical condition, your lifestyle and your personal preference.